|How long does it take

 sorting material, and writing term papers.
 When given a choice, I chose

-nature topics – I remember one about a Baltimore Oriole.
+nature topics – I remember one about a Baltimore Oriole, another about

-My first child was in college before I started writing for children!
+child was in college before I seriously started writing articles and books

 That's hard to say.
 Research is fascinating for me.
 Plus, I